 ASX Recommendation 6.2 A listed entity should have an investor relations program that facilitates effective two- way communication with investors.
-The RE will provide clear and effective communications with stakeholders on matters affecting the Fund, in accordance with the Disclosure Policy.
+The RE provides clear and effective communications to stakeholders on matters affecting the Fund, in accordance with the Disclosure Policy.
 ASX Recommendation 6.3 A listed entity should disclose how it facilitates and encourages participation at meetings of securityholders.
-Trusts such as the Fund are not required by law to hold an AGM, however, the Fund does hold an AGM.
-Each AGM will cover formal business, but also provide securityholders with an opportunity to be updated on the activities of the RE and the Fund, and to ask questions of the Board and management of the Fund.
-The external auditor of the Fund will also attend each AGM toanswer questions on the audited accounts of the Fund.
+Trusts such as the Fund are not required by law to hold an annual general meeting, however, the Fund does hold an annual general meeting.
+Each annual general meeting will cover formal business, but also provide securityholders with an opportunity to be updated on the activities of the RE and the Fund, and to ask questions of the Board and management of the Fund.
+The external auditor of the Fund will also attend each annual general meeting to answer questions on the audited accounts of the Fund.
 Notices of meeting and explanatory memorandum for unitholder resolutions will be provided to securityholders in accordance with the Constitution and the Corporations Act, and will be accessible on the Fund's website, as well as being lodged with ASX.
-Securityholders who are not able to attend an AGM are able to vote by proxy.
+Securityholders who are not able to attend an annual general meeting are able to vote by proxy.
 ASX Recommendation 6.4 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands.
 The RE ensures that all substantive resolutions are decided on a poll to enfranchise all securityholders, not just those who attend a meeting in person.
 ASX Recommendation 6.5 A listed entity should give securityholders the option to receive communications from, and send communications to, the entity and its security registry electronically.
 The Fund is committed to providing securityholders with timely communications regarding matters that impact or have the potential to influence the investment performance of the Fund.
-The Fund under-stands its regulatory requirements in respect to continuous disclosure and various other legal obligations as a consequence of its listing on the ASX.
-The Fund's website at www.irongategroup.com.au to assist securityholders in obtaining current and historic information in respect to their investment, or prospective investment, in the Fund.
+The Fund understands its regulatory requirements in respect to continuous disclosure and various other legal obligations as a consequence of its listing on the ASX.
+The Fund's website at www.irongategroup.com.au assists securityholders in obtaining current and historic information in respect to their investment, or prospective investment, in the Fund.
 All relevant ASX announcements, reports, results presentations and other media announcements are logged on this website for review by current and prospective securityholders.
-Securityholders are able to elect to receive communications from, and sendcommunications to, the entity and its security registry electronically.
+Securityholders are able to elect to receive communications from, and send communications to, the entity and its security registry electronically.
+The RE encourages securityholders to elect to receive electronic communications to assist us reducing paper usage.
+Securityholders can update their communication options on Computershare's website.